avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

   gcc217 -c intmath.c
 ```

 The target is `intmath.o`, which is built when the command `gcc217 -c intmath.c` is executed.
-Recall that the command will be executed if either the target does not exist or if its dependencies have a more recent modification timestamp.&#x20;
+Recall that this command will be executed if either `intmath.o` does not exist or if one of its dependencies have a more recent modification timestamp.&#x20;

 A flexible feature of make is that it does not require that the target actually represent a file.
 Instead, it can represent a label for an arbitrary command you want make to execute.
 Such a target is called a _phony target_.
 For example, consider the following rule: